cborchert/cborchertblog/src/content/published/2019/04-April/04-08-2019__array-find-vs-array-filter/04-08-2019__array-find-vs-array-filter.md

 // value = 3
 ```

+Why bother with the `[0]`?
+Why write more code when less will do (especially if the new code is at least as readible as the old code)?

 ## The problem

 Imagine that you want to pick the first object in an array which matches a specific set of criteria.